Histone: Classes and variants

-Histones are subdivided into canonical replication-dependent histones that are expressed during the S-phase of the cell cycle and replication-independent histone variants, expressed during the whole cell cycle.
-In animals, genes encoding canonical histones are typically clustered along the chromosome, lack introns and use a stem loop structure at the 3' end instead of a polyA tail.
+Histones are subdivided into canonical replication-dependent histones, whose genes are expressed during the S-phase of the cell cycle and replication-independent histone variants, expressed during the whole cell cycle.
+In mammals, genes encoding canonical histones are typically clustered along chromosomes in 4 different highly-conserved loci, lack introns and use a stem loop structure at the 3' end instead of a polyA tail.
 Genes encoding histone variants are usually not clustered, have introns and their mRNAs are regulated with polyA tails.
 Complex multicellular organisms typically have a higher number of histone variants providing a variety of different functions.
-Recent data are accumulating about the roles of diverse histone variants highlighting the functional links between variants and the delicate regulation of organism development.
-Histone variants from different organisms, their classification and variant specific features can be found in "HistoneDB 2.0 - Variants" database.
+Functionally, histone variants contribute to transcriptional control, epigenetic memory, and DNA repair, serving specialized functions beyond nucleosome packaging which plays distinct roles in chromatin dynamics.
+For example, H2A.Z is enriched at regulatory elements and promoters of actively transcribed genes, where it modulates nucleosome stability and transcription factor binding.
+In contrast, H3.3, a replacement variant of Histone H3, is associated with active transcription and is preferentially deposited at enhancer elements and transcribed gene bodies.
+Another critical variant, CENPA, replaces H3 in centromeric nucleosomes, providing a structural foundation essential for chromosome segregation.